rehierl/node-tree-outliner/3-0-0-design-1.md

 ### order of nodes

-An algorithm must, beginning with some initial node, traverse a tree from one node to another and in the tree's node order.
-After all, the algorithm's result is intended to accurately represent the tree's contents, which includes a tree's order of nodes.
+An algorithm must, beginning with some initial node, traverse a tree from one node to another and in the tree's order of nodes.
+After all, the algorithm's result is intended to accurately represent the tree's contents, which includes the node order or a tree.

 Because of that, the tree traversal's sequence of enter events is understood to represent a tree's order of nodes.
-Consequently, the node order of a node sequence also represents the node order of the corresponding tree.
+Consequently, the node order of a node sequence is identical to the node order of the corresponding tree.

 ### executing operations

-In order to produce any result, an algorithm must execute certain operations, which it can only do while it is entering or exiting nodes.
+In order to produce any result, an algorithm must execute certain operations, which it can only do while the enter or exit events are being executed.

 Note that each enter and exit event is atomic.
 That is, nodes will neither be entered nor exited while another node is still in the process of being entered